Best Credit Cards for Bad Credit

 APR

-Most low-credit-score credit cards charge a variable annual percentage rate.
-The APR is typically high on bad-credit cards.
+Most of these credit cards charge a variable annual percentage rate.
+The APR is typically high.

 The interest rate may not matter, however.
 If you’re using this card primarily as a way to help build or rebuild a favorable credit score, you should try to pay the full balance every month anyway - so the interest rate is purely academic.
 This strategy simultaneously limits your costs and helps boost your credit rating.